-\item[] each focusing component $\Gamma_i$ is an arc of a circle, but not a full circle, and this circle does not intersect any other component of the boundary $\partial Q$.
-In what follows we will call this condition the simplest focusing chaos or SFC-condition. \end{itemize} Then there are cone fields $C^u,C^s \subseteq \mathcal{T}(\mathcal{M})$, which satisfy Assumption \ref{assumption}. \end{lemma} \begin{proof} We construct $C^u, C^s$ fiber-wisely as follows.
-For any $x=(q, \phi)$ for dispersing and flat boundary components, and for focusing arcs. for dispersing and flat boundary components and for focusing arcs.
+\item[] each focusing component $\Gamma_i$ is an arc of a circle, but not a full circle, and this circle does not intersect any other components of the boundary $\partial Q$.
+In what follows we will call this condition the simplest focusing chaos (SFC) condition. \end{itemize} Then there are cone fields $C^u,C^s \subseteq \mathcal{T}(\mathcal{M})$, which satisfy the conditions in Assumption \ref{assumption}. \end{lemma} \begin{proof} We construct $C^u, C^s$ fiber-wisely as follows.
+For any $x=(q, \phi)$ for dispersing and flat boundary components, and for focusing arcs. for dispersing and flat boundary components, and for focusing arcs.

 Define $C^u:=\bigcup_{x\in \mathcal{M}}C^u_x$, $\interior{C^u}:=\bigcup_{x\in \mathcal{M}}\interior{C^u_x}$, $C^s:=\bigcup_{x\in \mathcal{M}}C^s_x$ and $\interior{C^s}:=\bigcup_{x\in \mathcal{M}}\interior{C^s_x}$ in $\mathcal{T}\mathcal{M}$.
 It was shown in Theorem 8.9 of \cite{CMbook} that $Df(C^u_x)\subseteq C^u_{f(x)}$, $Df^{-1}(C^s_x)\subseteq C^s_{f^{-1}(x)}$.
-Clearly $\interior{C^u}\bigcap \interior{C^s}=\emptyset$, $\dim(\interior{C^u}\bigcap \interior{C^s})=0<d=1$.
+Clearly $\interior{C^u}\bigcap \interior{C^s}=\emptyset$, $\dim(\interior{C^u}\bigcap \interior{C^s})=0<1$.